cxvisa/PortScanner/README.md

   * Making using of PTHREADs for concurrency and minimize packet loss

-Please note that working with the following areas among others were covered in this code base s they are available in Framework/Utils directory under Wave Repository:
+Please note that working with the following areas among others were covered in this code base as they are available in Framework/Utils directory under Wave Repository:

   * Working with IPV6 Adresses
   * Working with Asynchrnous sockets